 Warriors 4 Wildlife is a not-for-profit organisation that rescues and rehabilitates injured or orphaned wildlife and releases them back into their natural habitat.
 The shelter also takes in small domestic animals, reunites them with their owners or helps them find new homes.

-Located in Bayswater, just a short drive east of Melbourne, Warriors 4 Wildlife was founded in September 2015 by Carla Penn and Natalie Thomson.
+Located in Emerald just a short drive east of Melbourne, Warriors 4 Wildlife was founded in September 2015 by Carla Penn and Natalie Thomson.
 We are a self-funded, not-for-profit organisation dedicated to providing a safe and comfortable haven to ensure all native Australian wildlife have the best chance at survival.

 Volunteering as carers for over four years we decided it was time to start our own shelter as we were getting inundated with rescues and the amount of wildlife coming in.
 We now have a dedicated team of volunteers who are passionate about helping love and care for our animals along with a team of rescuers and transporters.